Opening a restaurant? Find out how to get started with your social media!

 Are you struggling with your social media strategy for your new restaurant?
 Overwhelmed by all the things you need to know?
 Not sure whether you have all the keys in hand to implement an effective strategy?
 Our 5 step guide is here for you!

-The social media presence has helped many restaurants gain brand awareness and attract new customers in recent years.
+Social media presence has helped many restaurants gain brand awareness and attract new customers in recent years.

-Even if these marketing actions seem compulsory nowadays, it is important to understand their return on investment, and to put in place a winning strategy to avoid wasting time, and sometimes even money.
+Even if these marketing actions seem compulsory nowadays, it is important to understand their return on investment, and to put in place a winning strategy to avoid wasting time--and sometimes even money.

-If you are new to creating your social media presence, start first by filling out the essential information.
+If you are new to creating your social media presence, start first by filling out essential information.
 Make sure your contact details and schedules are filled in correctly.
 This is vital information for your customers and it should be accessible with just a few clicks.

 Also consider adding links to your website and menu.
 Social media is a major source of traffic to your website and adding these backlinks will only strengthen the domain authority of your website.